shoelace-style/shoelace/docs/pages/components/alert.md

       <SlIcon slot="icon" name="gear" />
       <strong>Your settings have been updated</strong>
       <br />
-      Settings will take affect on next login.
+      Settings will take effect on next login.
     </SlAlert>

     <br />